What Is The Main Cause Of Death For Teenagers?

 As parents, guardians, loved ones, and friends, it may help to focus not only on teens' physical health but also on their mental health.
 Studies show that teens experience higher rates of suicide and homicide than adults.

-An update on firearm-related deaths in teens
+An update on teen deaths related to firearm violence

 The number one killer of teenagers has shifted over the last couple of years.
-There is some overlap in firearm deaths between both accidental injury and homicide/suicide, making it important enough to address the new data as a separate category.
-In a data report regarding mortality trends that was recently updated and released by the Centers for Disease Control in 2020 and published by the New England Journal of Medicine, increasing firearm mortality has overtaken motor vehicle crashes as the leading cause of death of children and adolescents.
+There is some overlap in firearm deaths between both accidental injury and homicide/suicide, making it important enough to address the new details as a separate category.
+In a report regarding mortality trends that was recently updated and released by the Centers for Disease Control in 2020 and published by the New England Journal of Medicine, increasing firearm mortality has overtaken motor vehicle crashes as the leading cause of death of children and adolescents.
 This age group is defined as individuals between 1 and 19 years of age.

-In the years since the Corona pandemic began, firearm violence and firearm-related mortality have shown a significant increase, reaching a new peak in 2020.
+In the years since the COVID-19 pandemic began, firearm violence and firearm-related mortality have shown a significant increase, reaching a new peak in 2020.
 The total number of deaths among children and adolescents hit 29.5%, which is more than twice as high as the increase in the general population.
 In that same period, the Center for Disease Control also found that drug overdoses and poisonings in this group shot up by 83.6%, making this category the third leading cause of teen death.
-The New England Journal of Medicine analyzed Centers for Disease Control data and concluded that the increase in firearm deaths reflects a longer-term trend of failure to prevent teens from a preventable cause of death.
+The New England Journal of Medicine analyzed Centers for Disease Control data and concluded that the increase in firearm deaths reflects a longer-term trend of failure to prottect teens from a preventable cause of death.

-If your teenage child or a family has communicated homicidal urges to you, consider reaching out to a mental health professional as soon as possible.
+If your teenage child or a family member has communicated homicidal urges to you, consider reaching out to a mental health professional as soon as possible.
 If your teen has received a threat, is being bullied, or has information about another child who has indicated an intention of hurting others, report it to their school and the authorities.

 What can I do to help my teenager as a parent?